ChrisKlug/WebDevWorkshop/Readme.md

 _Note:_ If you don't have development certificates on your machine, you can add them by running `dotnet dev-certs https --trust`

-## Caveats

-The code is provided as-is, and I take no responsibility what so ever for what you do with it.
-It should work...I think... ;)

 ## Contact

 Feel free to contact me at [@ZeroKoll](https://twitter.com) or at chris at 59north dot com